Jhxnnat/ReD/README.md

-# Basic text editor using raylib
+# ReD is a simple retro looking text editor made with raylib

+Red stants for Retro eDitor, maybe Raylib eDitor too (just coincidence)

 ### some sources: